isabella232/XsltTransformations/WordprocessingML/README.md

 ![xml-options](Images/xml-options.png)

-After you add schema to the document, XML Structure panel will appear on the right:
+It is recommended to add only one schema at a time.
+After you add schema to the document, XML Structure panel will appear on the right (if not, click on Show XML Structure on the upper pane):

 ![element](Images/element.png)